wp-plugins/widgetize-pages-light/readme.txt

 = 1.10. =

-* Updated: Grid Manager. no content wrapping where not needed.
+* Updated: Grid Manager no content wrapping where not needed

 = 1.9 =

-* Updated: replace depricated functions
+* Updated: replace depricated functions.

 = 1.8 =